Real-World Skills & Experience To Give You An Advantage For Scholarships, University, & Your Future

 Build the confidence to engage with and communicate with adults in the workplace.
 Understand different communication styles, and practise using them in different contexts.
 Learn how written and verbal communication techniques directly impact your ability to assert, empathise, build confidence, and create lightness where appropriate.

-Workplace Competencies and Hard Skills
+and Hard Skills

 Pick up tools commonly used for project management and social media content creation.
 Work on actual tasks that an organisation of your interest might assign you.
 Get feedback on your work, and learn to ask the right questions.
 Gain an understanding of how to orientate yourself when you join a new team, so as to understand organisational interests and advance your role.

-Actual Job Interviews with Employers
+Actual Job Interviews

 Attend interviews for work attachment opportunities and receive feedback from our partners regarding your performance.
 Identify steps to improve your capabilities and embark on portfolio-building with our guidance.
 Learn to create opportunities for yourself, so that you can have stronger portfolios that can augment your strengths and bolster your weaknesses.